project-poodle/poodle/README.md

 # Project Poodle

-Project Poodle is a set of storage services that:
+Project Poodle is next generation storage service:

 - Dynamically scales from a few nodes to 10s of thousands of nodes per cluster